Troy (film): Production

+Other than the Iliad, screenwriter David Benioff based the film on Homer's Odyssey, Virgil's Aeneid and Ovid's Metamorphoses.
+Additionally, he took inspiration from The Greek Myths by Robert Graves and Bulfinch's Mythology, as well as critical literature such as the works of Bernard Knox and his introduction to Robert Fagles's translation of the Iliad.

 The city of Troy was built on the Mediterranean island of Malta at Fort Ricasoli from April to June 2003.
-Filming was initially slated to start in Morocco, but the producers were forced to relocate to Mexico after the Iraq War started.
+Filming was initially slated to start in Morocco, but the producers chose Mexico after being forced to relocate after the Iraq War started.
 Other important scenes were shot in Mellieħa, a small town in the north of Malta, and on the small island of Comino.
 The outer walls of Troy were built and filmed in Cabo San Lucas, Mexico.
 Film production was disrupted for a period after Hurricane Marty affected filming areas.
 Pitt also suffered an injury to his Achilles tendon during filming which caused the production to delay for several weeks.
+Both the Trojans and Greeks spoke with English accents, though the Trojan characters were portrayed with more refined and upper-class pronunciations than the Greeks.
+Brad Pitt, portraying Achilles, and Eric Bana, portraying Hector, both adopted British-inflected accents in their roles, reflecting a broader cinematic convention associating British speech with aristocratic or noble characters in historical dramas.

 Terry Gilliam turned down the offer to direct the film, as he "did not understand how you can make a film based on the poem the Iliad without the participation of the Greek gods".
-Christopher Nolan was then offered to direct the film but turned it down and chose to direct Batman Begins instead.
-Wolfgang Petersen was hired afterwards.
+Wolfgang Petersen had developed the film for Warner Bros.
+Pictures, before he chose to direct a planned Batman vs. Superman film instead.
+Christopher Nolan was then offered to direct Troy, but when Petersen's Batman vs. Superman was canceled, Petersen rejoined Troy, and Nolan was given Batman Begins (2005) as a "consolation prize".
+Nolan subsequently directed the 2026 film adaptation of Homer's Odyssey.

-The role of Briseis was initially offered to Bollywood actress Aishwarya Rai, but she turned it down because she was not comfortable doing the lovemaking scenes that were included.
+The role of Briseis was initially offered to Indian actress Aishwarya Rai, but she turned it down because she was not comfortable doing the sex scenes that were included.
 Keira Knightley also auditioned, but the role eventually went to Rose Byrne.
 The studio was initially interested in Nicole Kidman for the role of Helen, which eventually went to Diane Kruger.
+Kruger later said that she felt "like meat" during screen test for the film.

+One of the extras, George Camilleri, is alleged to have died as a result of a set injury during the filming.
+The movie used Bulgarian extras, including in Mexico, where they were exposed to harsh conditions and were underpaid – they received $12 a day, compared to the Mexican extras, who received $40 a day.
+After going on a strike, their pay was raised by $10 a day.